 As introduced in chapter 2 (section 2.2), a positively buoyant air parcel rising from the surface follows a dry adiabat and its virtual potential temperature is constant until its lifting condensation level, where it is negatively buoyant and eventually falls back down.
-When the heat released by condensation is enough to overcome a convective instability.
-The mechanisms of deep convection introduced in chapter 2 (section 2.2), and the concepts of convective inhibition (CIN) barrier that most often prevails at the basis of cumlus clouds, the parcel may continue rising until its virtual potential temperature overcomes the one of the environment, at the level of free convection, and then rise up freely to the level where its virtual potential temperature equals the one of the environment, at the level of neutral buoyancy.
-The so called and convective available potential energy (CAPE) at a given level z is given by the integral of the parcel buoyancy between the level of free convection and the altitude z.
+When the heat released by condensation is enough to overcome a convective instability (CIN) barrier that most often prevails at the basis of cumlus clouds, the parcel may continue rising until its virtual potential temperature overcomes the one of the environment, at the level of free convection, and then rise up freely to the level where its virtual potential temperature equals the one of the environment, at the level of neutral buoyancy.
+The so called convective available potential energy (CAPE) at a given level z is given by the integral of the parcel buoyancy between the level of free convection and the altitude z.

-This simple parcel view allows allow to introduce two aspects fundamental to parameterize convection: the triggering, a criterion defining if there is convection or not (if a parcel rising from the surface is able to overcome the CIN); the closure which determines the intensity of the convection, which in turn will comsume the CAPE.
+This simple parcel view allows to introduce two aspects fundamental to parameterize convection: the triggering, a criterion defining if there is convection or not; the closure which determines the intensity of the convection.
 One reason to parameterize shallow and deep convection separately is that the processes that predominantly control their triggering and closure are different.

 Unified mass-flux scheme for dry and shallow convection are simply initiated at the surface in the presence of an instability and cumulus clouds form if there is condensation along the ascent.
-In this case, the vertical velocities in clear sky and cumulus topped boundary layers scale quite well with surface heat fluxes via the so-called convective velocity (Deardorff et al. 1970) (Deardorff et al. 1970) $w = \left[\frac{g}{\theta}z_i\overline{w'\theta'0}\right]^{\frac{1}{3}}$, where z_i is the height of the mixed layer and $\overline{w'\theta'0}$ the surface heat flux, so that the closure relies convective intensity to the surface heat flux (Soares et al. 2004; Siebesma et al. 2007; Pergaud et al. 2009; Bretherton and Park 2009)(Soares et al. 2004; Brether .
-Differently, (Hourdin et al. 2002) Hourdin et al. (2002) considers a 2D circulation of convective rolls that seales the horizontal velocity of the air entrained within the thermal plume relates the horizontal convergence of mass in the surface layer with the maximum vertical velocity mass-flux within the plume to derive a mass-flux at the top of the surface layer.
+In this case, the vertical velocities in clear sky and cumulus topped boundary layers scale quite well with surface heat fluxes via the so-called convective velocity (Deardorff et al. 1970) $w = \left[\frac{g}{\theta} z_i \overline{w' \theta_0}\right]^{\frac{1}{3}}$ , where $z_i$ is the height of the mixed layer and $\overline{w' \theta_0'}$ the surface heat flux, so that the closure relies convective intensity to the surface heat flux (Soares et al. 2004, Siebesma et al. 2007, Pergaud et al. 2009, Bretherton and Park 2009).
+Differently, Hourdin et al. (2002) considers a 2D circulation of convective rolls that scales the horizontal velocity of the air entrained within the thermal plume in the surface layer with the maximum vertical velocity within the plume to derive a mass-flux at the top of the surface layer.